 Artists in the Caribbean are blessed with an environment ripe for inspiration and in Turks & Caicos the sparkling turquoise waters along with the colorful characters of the local population provide even more drama and stimulation for sketches, paintings, drawings and craftwork.

 Oil and watercolors are the two most widely used techniques of the local artist.
 With the colorful influence and broad styles of neighboring Haiti and the Dominican Republic, a new style of Turks & Caicos art is emerging to further define the scenes, themes and subject matter for young and upcoming artists as they capture the culture on canvas.

-Phillip Outten, June Taylor, Ianthe George, Joan Astwood, are just a few prominent local artists whose works standout and find their way on to the walls of many homes and businesses on the Islands and abroad.
+Phillip Outten, Jean Taylor, Ianthe George, Joan Astwood, are just a few prominent local artists whose works standout and find their way on to the walls of many homes and businesses on the Islands and abroad.
 The art galleries on Providenciales and Grand Turk offer a wide range of local, Caribbean and international pieces for sale, and individuals are welcomed to visit.

 The art of basket weaving, plaiting palm leaves for straw hats, net making, binding mosquito brushes, and weaving fanner dishes and bowls is very much alive in the Turks and Caicos Islands.
 While the majority of these craftsmen and women are found in the three settlements on Middle Caicos: Conch Bar, Bambarra and Lorimers, there are also some of these talented artists on the neighboring island of North Caicos.